kevin-li-195/blog/src/Template/Header.md

 * Contact
 * CV

-> For TL;DR of any given post, just read the blockquoted sections.
+> For TL;DR of any post, just read the blockquoted sections.